Watt Road Bridge safety upgrades complete

-The most recent bridge inspection highlighted issues with certain critical components of the bridge and Council will be undertaking repairs on these prioritised members only at this stage.
+The most recent bridge inspection highlighted issues with certain critical components of the deteriorating bridge and Council will be undertaking upgrade on these prioritised members at this stage.
 The design of the upgrade will allow the bridge to carry up to ten tonnes and increase the life of the bridge by ten years.

-The current bridge repairs are anticipated to cost $250,000.
-Council will fund the repairs from the Bridge renewals budget.
+The current bridge repairs are anticipated to cost $1 million.

 The bridge is structurally unsound and needs upgrade works to ensure it is safe to remain in use.
 The alternative to upgrading the existing bridge is to close it.

-Council has engaged various contractors to carry out the different components of the bridge works.
-It includes local and non-local companies.
+Council has engaged Waratah Constructions of Benalla to carry out the upgrade of the bridge.
+Waratah will engage local and non-local companies as sub-contractors.

 While the bridge is closed, people travelling between Kialla and Mooroopna will need to go through Shepparton.
 We request you plan your travel during the works.

 Council appreciates the inconvenience this closure will cause for local motorists and thanks the community for their ongoing patience.